praw-dev/praw/docs/package_info/glossary.rst

 .. _websocket:

-- ``Websocket``: A special connection type that supports both a client and a server (the running program and reddit respectively) sending multiple messages to each other.
+- ``Websocket``: A special connection type that supports both a client and a server (the running program and Reddit respectively) sending multiple messages to each other.
   Reddit uses websockets to notify clients when an image or video submission is completed, as well as certain types of asset uploads, such as subreddit banners.
 If a client does not connect to the websocket in time, the client will not be notified of